awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + AWS IoT

-* [CreateIotCertWithCSR](CreateIotCertWithCSR/README.md).
-This sample demonstrates use of the AWS IoT APIs to create an AWS IoT certificate.
-Involved AWS Services are:
-  + Amazon Cognito Identity
-  + AWS IoT

-* [DEPRECATED] [TemperatureControl]([DEPRECATED]%20TemperatureControl/README.md).
-This sample demonstrates use of the AWS IoT device shadow APIs.
-Involved AWS Services are:
-  + Amazon Cognito Identity
-  + AWS IoT

 * [PollyDemo](PollyDemo/README.md).
 This is a sample mobile application that demonstrates how to use Amazon Polly.
 Involved AWS Services are:
   + Amazon Cognito Identity
   + Amazon Polly